-This schedule defines the required natural flow in terms of cubic feet per second (cfs).
-The natural flow is calculated as the daily average of the combined total of flow as reported by USGS gauges for the following sites, less 100cfs (excluding March) to allow for consumptive use by the Rio Chama Acequia Association and main-stem users above Otowi, NM.
+This schedule defines the required natural flow in terms of cubic feet per second (CFS).
+The natural flow is calculated as the daily average of the combined total of flow as reported by USGS gauges for the following sites, less 100cfs (excluding March) to allow for consumptive use by the Rio Chama Acequia Association and main-stem users above Otowi, NM

-Rio Grande at Embudo, NM (USGS # 08279500)
+Rio Grande at Embudo, NM (USGS # 08279500),

-Rio Chama Near La Puente,NM (USGS # 08284100)
+Rio Chama Near La Puente, NM (USGS # 08284100)

 Rio Ojo Caliente at La Madera, NM (USGS # 08289000)

 + Rio Jemez below Jemez Canyon Dam, NM (USGS # 08328750)

 Average Middle Rio Grande Inflow

 - 100 cfs

-= Natural flow
+Natural flow

-Storage Conditions Affecting Curtailment
+Storage and Compact Conditions Affecting Curtailment

-It should also be understood that the MRGCD may allow continued delivery of water to Water Bank leases at times when the natural flow is less than specified above.
+MRGCD may allow continued delivery of water to Water Bank leases at times when the natural flow is less than specified above.
 This can occur if MRGCD has sufficient supplemental water in storage to augment the natural flow of the Rio Grande for all users, with an expectation that sufficient water is present in storage to provide for all irrigators through the remainder of the current irrigation season.
-Reasonable expectations of sufficient supplemental water in storage to permit continued supply to water bank leases are described in the following schedule of supplemental water in storage at El Vado/Abiquiu/Heron reservoirs as of the listed dates, and designated for use in the then current irrigation season:
+Reasonable expectations of sufficient supplemental water in storage to permit continued supply to Water Bank leases are described in the following schedule 1 of supplemental water in storage at El Vado/Abiquiu reservoir as of the listed dates, and available for use in the then current irrigation season.
+Further restrictions may apply whenever New Mexico is in an accrued debit status, as defined in Article VI of the Rio Grande Compact, and whenever NM is required to retain water in storage in upstream reservoirs equivalent to that accrued debit, required sufficient storage levels to allow Water Bank delivery (as listed above) shall be increased by the amount of water required to be stored as a result of the Rio Grande water retained in storage greater than or equal to the amount required by Article VI of the Rio Grande Compact.
+Whenever NM is in an accrued debit status, both the streamflow and minimum storage requirements3 described in the previous sections must simultaneously occur before Water bank delivery may be allowed.

-91.000 AF March 1: 91.000 AF April 1: 91,000 AF May 1: June 1: 91,000 AF 89,000 AF July 1: 54.000 AF August 1: September 1: 20.000 AF October 1: 1.000 AF
+March 1: 91,000 AF 2

+April 1: 91,000 AF 2

+May 1: 91,000 AF 2

+June 1: 91,000 AF

+July 1: 89,000 AF

+August 1: 54,000 AF

+September 1: 20,000 AF

+October 1: 1000 AF